plone/plone.restapi/docs/source/endpoints/relations.md

 Combinations are allowed.
 The source and target must be either a UID or path.

-Queried relations require `View permission` on source and target.
+Queried relations require `View` permission on source and target.
-Therefore relations without permission to access by current user are omitted from the results.
+If the user lacks permission to access these relations, then they are omitted from the query results.

-The relations are grouped by relation name, source and target are provided in summarizer format.
+The relations are grouped by relation name, source, and target, and are provided in a summarized format.

 ---